RedisLabs/redislabs-docs/content/rs/installing-upgrading/downloading-installing.md

 ---
 The first thing you need to choose the platform to run Redis Enterprise Software on.
 If on-premise or in the cloud and you want to install it yourself, you need to download the package.
-For Amazon AWS, there are other instructions to setup an AMI image.
+For Amazon AWS, there are other instructions to set up an AMI image.
 You can also run RS in a Docker container for testing purposes.
 Navigate to the [Redis Labs download page](https://app.redislabs.com/#/sign-up/software?direct=true) and